Elizabeth Waterston photo by Dean Palmer, 2008

 Biography Publications Awards Home

 Waterston's informative study brings to life Canadian history and culture and illuminates a unique literary community in which acclaimed adult writers like Margaret Atwood, Margaret Laurence, and Mordechai Richler are also the authors of children's books.
 Waterston demonstrates the distinctly Canadian elements of such works as The Young Fur Traders (1856), Anne of Green Gables (1908), and Alligator Pie (1974).
-This study delineates the developmental stages through which children progress and discusses the various literary genres that appeal to them at each stage, from picture books and nursery rhymes to historical tales and science fiction.
+Part of the Twayne World Authors Series, Canadian books appropriate for each age, from pre-school to "Young Adult" are summarized and critiqued.
+This study builds on Jean Piaget's theory of child development and discusses the various literary genres that appeal to children at each stage, from picture books and nursery rhymes to historical tales and science fiction.
 In addition to her focus on the response of the child to various genres, Waterston provides sophisticated literary analysis of the works that have endured as classics, demonstrating how their continuing relevance is rooted in their literary merit.
 She examines literary styles, themes, and motifs and shows how many of the perennial favorites embrace quintessentially Canadian virtues: honesty, a strong will to survive, humor, passion, and genuine kindness.
 American and Canadian teachers, librarians, and parents will find in this complete guide a resource for expanding their young readers' literary universe.

 Reviewers say: